 Step 4: The QA team sends draft Independent Testing Agreement for review.
 The Independent Testing Agreement includes the test plan, and the contact information for a list of approved test labs.

 Step 5: Once you have informed the QA team that you have NO OBJECTIONS to the Test Agreement, a final version is sent to you via email.
 This email will also contain a link to the Random Sampling Form and an invoice for the program fees associated with the following services: test coordination, random sampling, report reviews, and reporting.

 Note that these services typically cost US$ 1000, but may increase depending on the logistics associated with random sampling.
 This cost does NOT include the testing fees, which are determined by the test lab.

 Step 6: In parallel, you must choose an approved test lab for QTM testing by Lighting Global, and determine with the lab aspects like availability and cost of testing.
-For more information, please review a this list of approved test labs and related policies are below.
+For more information, please review this list of approved test labs and the Test Lab Policy.

 Step 7: Return a signed copy of the Testing Agreement to the QA team.